+TPI, a wholly owned subsidiary of the Company, has 40% interests in GNPD.
 On 02 May 2019, the Company completed its acquisition of 49% voting stake and 60% economic stake in AA Thermal.
-AA Thermal has interests in GMCP, the owner and operator of an operating 2x316 MW coal plant in Mariveles, Bataan, and in GNPD, the developer and owner of a 2x668 MW supercritical coal plant project in Mariveles, Bataan, which is currently under construction.
-After completion of the acquisition, the Company made the following equity infusions in AA Thermal to partially finance the construction of the 2x668 MW supercritical coal plant:
+AA Thermal has interests in GNPD, the developer and owner of a 2x668 MW supercritical coal plant project in Mariveles, Bataan, which is currently under construction.
+With the completion of the acquisition of AA Thermal in 2019, the Company's economic interests in GNPD increased to 70%.